We all know the expected sounds of a fireplace in your Washington County dwelling.

 Never fear: With a Sixty-foot crane and scaffolding as high as Forty feet, Quality Fireplace is ready to tackle chimney leaks wherever they occur in Washington County.

 If a concrete crown is damaged, an application of Crown Coat sealant will stop leaks.
 In the case of a prefabricated chimney, a metal cap might have rusted through.
-The answer is a new stainless steel cap.
+The answer is a new stainless steel cover.

 Further down, crumbling masonry on a chimney or above a fireplace might spring leaks.
-Tuckpointing or other masonry repair can fix things up.
+Tuckpointing or other masonry repair can patch things up.
 ChimneySaver, a water repellent coating, can be applied to prevent water penetration in chimney masonry.

 Contact Quality Fireplace and schedule an inspection of your fireplace if you hear a dripping noise in your chimney.